WeiShaoD/neuroimage-menu/docs/source/FSL/ROI/ROI_analysis.rst

 One way to create a region for our ROI analysis is to use an atlas, or a map that partitions the brain into anatomically distinct regions.

+Many atlases are already installed on FSL, and we can access them by using the FSL viewer.
+Open FSL view from FSL_gui and click file -> Open standard -> choose MNI standard space such as MNI152_T1_2mm_brain.nii.gz A new window, right click  named ``Atlases`` will open if you click on Settings ->
+Ortho View 1 -> Atlas Panel.
+The Harvard-Oxford Cortical and Subcortical Atlases are loaded by default.
+By clicking the Show/Hide option next to the atlas name, you can see how the atlas divides the brain.
+A chance of belonging to a brain structure will be assigned to the voxel at the centre of the crosshairs in the viewing window.

+What we need do